Electrical Discharge Machining

 Electrode

-The tool used in the EDM procedure, which must be made from an electrically conductive material.
-The shape and form of the electrode is a mirror of the completed shape desired in the workpiece with dimensional compensation for the overcut.
+The tool used in the EDM process, made of electrically conductive material.
+The shape of the electrode mirrors the desired shape in the workpiece, with compensation for the overcut.

 Eroding

-The elimination of material through electrical discharge machining.
+The process of removing material through electrical discharge machining.

 Finish

-The surface texture in the EDM process, usually expressed as min Ra (U.S.).
+The surface texture resulting from the EDM process, typically measured as min Ra (U.S.).

 Finish Cut